 This is a 23% increase over 2017, which I’m (obviously) super happy about, and I’m scaling my Brand, Build, Blog program this year in a major way.

 Keep reading because I’m going to share with you how I break down this income to pay down debt, save for taxes (as of this time of writing, I have almost $37,000 in a savings account just for this), pay for $10,000 masterminds with cash, and invest heavily back into my team.

 I’m not going to lie, in 2018 I felt very stagnant in my doTERRA business.
 And I don’t mean my team, there were definitely a few superstars who rocked it.
 I mean that I wasn’t personally pushing as hard, and there were a lot of things that felt heavy around this part of my business.
 I’m now over 4 years into building my business with doTERRA, and last year I needed to take time to rest at a plateau, so that I could gather my strength for the next push to Blue Diamond.

 Might I add that I love that my “stagnant” business, where I felt like I plateaued this year, still brought in over $175,000 last year.
 THAT is the power of network marketing, my friends.

 This year’s focus in my doTERRA business is all about TEAM.
-Raising as many of my team members as possible to a stable, full-time income (meaning an income of at least $5,000 per month, click here if you want to learn more about this), and investing in hiring a team to help me with some of the admin tasks associated with this side of my business.
+Raising as many of my team members as possible to a stable, full-time income, and investing in hiring a team to help me with some of the admin tasks associated with this side of my business.

 On the other side of my business is my Brand, Build, Blog online course.
 This is my baby, and I invested in a $10,000 US mastermind to scale this business in 2019.
 My ultimate goal is to make $10,000 a month from this course (by the end of 2020), with a shorter term goal of making $3,000 a month in ongoing, evergreen sales by the end of 2019, along with 2 launches at $20,000 or more.